-The traditional ASP.NET framework relied on ASP.NET Cache, which was limited to a single server (InProc) and lacked support for multi-server environments.
-It also didn’t allow integration with third-party distributed caches.
-As a result, developers are forced to rely on inefficient, standalone caching mechanisms.
+The traditional ASP.NET framework relied on the ASP.NET Cache, which was limited to a single server (InProc) and lacked support for multi-server environments.
+It also didn't allow integration with third-party distributed caches.
+As a result, developers were forced to rely on inefficient, standalone caching mechanisms.

-Microsoft solved these challenges with ASP.NET Core, introducing IDistributedCache, a powerful caching interface for scalable, multi-server caching solutions.
+Microsoft solved these challenges with ASP.NET Core, introducing the IDistributedCache, interface for scalable, multi-server caching solutions.
 NCache is easy to integrate with IDistributedCache, which gives your ASP.NET Core applications a high-performance, feature-rich caching layer.

-The IDistributedCache interface provides a centralized caching mechanism that works across multiple servers, making it ideal for cloud-native, containerized, and microservices-based architectures.
+The IDistributedCache interface provides a centralized caching mechanism that works across multiple servers, making it ideal for cloud-native, containerized, and microservice-based architectures.
 Below is the latest interface definition for .NET 8:

 using Microsoft.Extensions.Caching.Distributed;